pewresearch/prc-scripts/README.md

 # PRC Scripts

-This plugin centralizes management of a collection of 3rd party and 1st party scripts used across PRC App.
+This plugin streamlines the management of a diverse collection of 3rd party and 1st party scripts, and offers a comprehensive set of hooks, functions, and components that can be used to enhance the functionality of modules in the PRC Platform.